 This way, you’ll have a really clear picture of the total investment and can plan accordingly.
 From getting the site ready for installation to those final custom touches that make the fence uniquely yours, being aware of these potential costs helps you make informed decisions.
 It ensures your beautiful new fence doesn’t come with an unexpected financial headache, allowing you to fully enjoy the process and the stunning result.

-Understanding Labor and Installation Fees
+What to Expect for Labor and Installation

 So, you’ve picked out your gorgeous horizontal aluminum fence panels – fantastic choice!
 What’s next?
 Getting them expertly installed.
 Labor and installation are a significant part of the overall cost, and it’s really helpful to understand how this is typically calculated.
 On average, you might see costs ranging from $41 to $64 per linear foot, and this figure usually includes both the materials and the hands-on labor.
 To put it another way, the installation process itself can add about 20% to 40% on top of what you pay for the fence materials alone.
 When you’re putting your budget together, make sure to account for this.
 Professional installation by a team like ours at A G Vinyl Fencing ensures your fence is sturdy, looks absolutely great, and is built to last for years, making it a truly worthwhile part of your investment.